Neutralizer/MovementControllerByNeutralizer/README.md

 ## Introduction
 This program is designed with the idea of losing weight while playing computer games.
 It is based on 2 technologies - computer vision and game bot command issuing(automation testing): Movement is detected in specific regions via a web camera and when it is detected, the respective keyboard key attached to that region is being pressed.
 ## Disclaimer
-The program is still in its ALPHA state and is unfinished.
+The movement controller is still in its ALPHA state and is unfinished.
 Check Known Issues section if you encounter any problems.
 ## Getting Started
 What should I do to run this alpha concoction:
 ### Download
 The <a href="https://github.com/Neutralizer/MovementControllerByNeutralizer/releases">Releases</a> page holds the current version and presets - you need a preset (.properties file) in the same folder as the executable (.jar file).
 ### Preparation
-1. In order to be able to run this program you need java installed: If you can't run the executable jar go to java official site and download it - https://www.java.com/en/download/ . <br>
+1. In order to be able to run movement controller you need java installed: If you can't run the executable jar go to java official site and download it - https://www.java.com/en/download/ . <br>
-2. You need a web camera in order for the whole "computer vision" magic to work (Make sure that you have drivers for your web camera (not needed for windows 10)).<br>
+2. You need a web camera in order for the whole "computer vision" magic to work (Make sure that you have drivers for your web camera (not required for windows 10)).<br>
-### Running the program
+### Running the movement controller
 1. Select a camera and a preset(.properties file) from the dropdown menu.
 2. After starting the camera and several(no more than 5) seconds pass, a black window will appear, which should detect your movement if it is not very dark in your room.
 If nothing happens, then check the Known Issues section.
 3. With the sliders - adjust the detection: the white on the screen should appear only when you move.<br>